damolinx/vscode-macros/README.md

 ### IntelliSense

 JavaScript and TypeScript macro files get [IntelliSense](https://code.visualstudio.com/docs/editing/intellisense) support, as long as files have been saved to a [macro library](#macro-libraries).
 The features can be made more accurate when the library is fully setup for development which means `global.d.ts` and `jsconfig.json` have been added to it.
-The extension verifies these files them when an editor for a file a library is opened for the first time in a given session, and updates them when new versions are available.
+The extension verifies these files them when an editor for a file a library is opened for the first time in a given session and updates them when new versions are available.

-> ⚠️Automatic updating of `global.d.ts` and `jsconfig.json` means it is not recommended to customizing in any way.
+> ⚠️Automatic updating of `global.d.ts` and `jsconfig.json` means it is not recommended to customize them.

-> ⚠️ Untitled documents will not show proper IntelliSense until saved to disk as `global.d.ts` is needed to describe the global context.
+> ⚠️ Untitled documents will not show proper IntelliSense until saved to disk as a `global.d.ts` is needed to describe the `global` context.

 Some custom features that the extension provides is autocomplete on `vscode.commands.executeCommand` showing all currently registered command IDs in your box, or on `@macros` [options](#macro-options).